strongly-labs/strong-js/README.md

-# Strongly Meta Framework
+# Strong-js Meta Framework

-Strongly brings powerful tools and frameworks together with minimal glue to enable rapid cross platform application development.
+Strong-js brings powerful tools and frameworks together with minimal glue to enable rapid cross platform application development.

 ## Data Driven

-The Strongly pattern is to use the Prisma schema to generate and automate application infratructure, eg. REST endpoints, Admin UI, GraphQL Endpoint, Swagger API Docs and more.
+The Strong-js pattern is to use the Prisma schema to generate and automate application infratructure, eg. REST endpoints, Admin UI, GraphQL Endpoint, Swagger API Docs and more.
 The idea is to allow developers to focus on what makes their product unique rather than spend time on tedius and repetative tasks which add little business value.

 ## More lego, less spaghetti

-Strongly enables developing features as isolated packages without the overhead of managing multiple repositories and seperate workflows.
+Strong-js enables developing features as isolated packages without the overhead of managing multiple repositories and seperate workflows.

 This is as simple as: